Welders draw large amounts of electricity and require high-capacity connectors to pass the electrical current needed for welding.

 Now it’s time to test the plug to see if it is functioning properly.
 Turn on the main power and circuit breaker at the breaker box.
 Plug your welder into plug.
 Then press the power button on the welder and run a test weld on a small piece of metal.
 If all is OK then just screw down the outlet cover and you’re good to go!

 Wiring in a 50-amp plug for a welder can be quite simple when you know how to connect the outlet plug and the breaker correctly.
-By following these steps thoroughly, anyone with some skill should be able to install a new 50-amp plug for a welder with just a few tools.
+By following these steps thoroughly, anyone with some skill should be able to install a new 50-amp plug for a welder with the right tools.
 The key is taking the right safety precautions.
 If you have any doubt about your abilities definitely have a certified electrician do it for you!